Worthington Kilbourne is an International Baccalaureate World School with a Diploma Programme.

 • Ambition: because this is a comprehensive program that requires students to complete a lot of work over the course of two years

-Commitment: because the program will consume five to seven of a student’s eight periods during the school day, and will require a lot of work to be done outside the school day, as well
+Commitment: because the program will consume five to seven of a student’s eight periods during the school day, and will require a lot of work to be done outside the school day

 • Courage: because the program is academically challenging, intellectually rigorous, and it requires students to take on a lot of responsibility for their own learning

-• Determination: because given the workload and long-term nature of the program, there will be moments where students will be tempted to give up
+• Determination: because given the workload and long-term nature of the program, those who will be successful are those who have a strong determination

 • Organization: because the workload will consist of short-term and long-term assignments, and the ability to plan and space out work will be very helpful, if not essential